10 Questions to Ask Before You Rent a Storage Unit

 Question 11Is online reservation always the best option?

-Usually yes.
+Usually, yes.
 Online reservations let you compare prices, lock in promotions, and complete paperwork without a sales pitch.
-Most reputable facilities offer the same or better rates online as in person.
+Most reputable facilities offer the same or better rates online as they do in person.

 Question 12What is the late payment process at most facilities?

-After the due date, you typically get a grace period (5–10 days), then a late fee is added, then the unit is overlocked.
-Continued non-payment leads to lien proceedings and potential auction.
-Know this before you rent.
+After the due date, you typically get a 5-10 day grace period, then a late fee is added, and then the unit may be overlocked.
+Continued non-payment can lead to lien proceedings and potential auction, so know the process before you rent.